 - Publish assets from a project to a catalog to make them available for others to use.

-- Discover assets from a connection to automatically create them in a project before publishing them to the catalog.
+- Import metadata from a connection to automatically create data assets in a project before publishing them to the catalog.

 - Cleanse and shape relational data assets with the Data Refinery tool.

 If you have the Watson Studio service installed, you can analyze data and build models.
 See Overview of Watson Studio.

 To use Watson Knowledge Catalog APIs in your application, you can call endpoints with a request URL in this format:

 You can view the API documentation at this URL: